SURVIVAL STRATEGIES

 Animals coordinate or alternate almost all of their focused activities with panoramic awareness.
 This is a balance.
 Their survival depends on it.

-a quick panoramic glance allows them to detect any threatening life forms.
+Most birds have a sensitivity to ultraviolet light; a quick panoramic glance allows them to detect any threatening life-forms.

 A Common Everyday Sense

 Life started panoramically.
-Every amoeba has chemoreceptors (for 'smelling and tasting') and a generalised sensitivity to light and vibration.Panoramic awareness developed because it was the most efficient way of sensing everything that's happening all around us.
+Every amoeba has chemoreceptors (for 'smelling and tasting') and a generalised sensitivity to light and vibration.Panoramic awareness developed because it was the most efficient way of sensing instantly, everything that's happening all around us.

 It is a very simple, everyday, and ordinary way of sensing.
 It knows no ideas, no truth or lies, no cause and effect.